peppelinux/pyLAN-tools/README.md

 - -only option improvements for CIDR lower than /24 (performance improvements)
 - parallelization with subprocess per every -r lans (performance improvements)
+- choose a number of worker to delegate a subset of addresses (address_pool/num_workers)
-- vendor database intergration (as netdiscover and arp-scan does)
+- vendor database intergration and representation (as netdiscover and arp-scan does)

 ## Arp-listener
-Arp-listener is an old proof-of-concept of a ARP event listener with the ability to sniff ARP requests and run callback based on filtered event.
-It was written in few hours and will be continued in the future.
+Arp-listener is an old proof-of-concept of an ARP event listener.
+It would sniff ARP requests and run callback based on filtered event.
+It was written in few hours during a summer night and will be continued in the future...
+This should sound a bit more romantic.

 It hopefully wants to implement a pro-active defense when ARP poisoning activities are detected.